 I used these, which can be found at Target and on Amazon.
 They’re easy to use and never leaked.
 Whatever brand you choose, make sure the bags were designed to store breastmilk.
 Regular ziplock bags are not designed protect the health of your breastmilk.

-Ice Packs – this is option but was necessary for me.
+This is optional but was necessary for me.

 If you drive a long commute, have somewhere go to after work, or catch a flat, the ice packs will maintain the cold temperature in your insulated bag.
 They’re super affordable and very convenient.